-The core values explain the character of the organization we promote and the action statements guide behaviour.
-The core values of the Rural Secretariat which also guide the behaviour of the Avalon Peninsula Regional Council are as follows:
+The core values explain the character of the organization we promote and the action statements guide its behaviour.
+The core values of the Rural Secretariat, which also guide the behaviour of the Clarenville-Bonavista Regional Council, are as follows:

 Core Values

-Collaboration
+Cooperation/Collaboration

 Creativity

 Empowerment

 Inclusion

 Learning Culture

 Transparency

 Trust

-Collaboration Each person is committed to working together effectively.
+Cooperation / Each person is committed to partnership and working together

+Collaboration effectively.